US Powerball Review

 How Does the US Powerball Work?

 US Powerball involves picking five white balls between 1 to 69 and one red ball between 1 to 26.
-Every Wednesday and Saturday night at 10:59 pm at Universal Studios in Orlando, Florida two drums are used to randomly select the winning numbers.
-The jackpot is shared between anyone who has the winning lottery ticket.
-All other prizes are a fixed amount, though MUSL does qualify this in that the prize could be reduced if wins exceed the available prize fund.
+Every Wednesday and Saturday night at 10:59 pm at Universal Studios in Orlando, Florida, two drums are used to randomly select the winning numbers.
+The jackpot is shared among all people who have the winning numbers.

 Currently, Powerball tickets can be purchased officially in 44 of the US states.
 Here’s an official Powerball map that shows where the game has been legalized in the country.
 The only 6 states where Poweball tickets CANNOT be purchased include Nevada, Alabama, Mississippi, Utah, Alaska and Hawaii.

-Players can choose their five numbers for each ticket or can opt for a ‘Quick Pick’.
-Each ticket line costs US$1.
-Online lotteries charge more for the service of buying your ticket.
+Players can choose their five digits for each ticket or can opt for a ‘Quick Pick’.
+Each ticket line costs US$2.
+Online lotteries charge more for the service of buying your Powerball ticket.
+If you wonder how to play Powerball online, use the tool below to play it right away.

 Power Play at US Powerball